 During combat, a combatant can be surrounded by enemies, preventing it from successfully engaging with any one combatant in reach.
-This is referred to as flanking.
-In order to successfully flank an opponent, you and an ally have to be in melee combat and have to be 0-10 feet/hexes from the opponent.
+In this situation, the combatant is flanked.
+In order to successfully flank an opponent, you and an ally have to be in melee combat with the opponent, and have to be positioned 0-10 feet/hexes from the opponent.
 You and your ally would have to be directly across from one another with the opponent between you.
 In other words, a flanked combatant must have an enemy in front and behind them, and be 0 to 10 feet/hexes away.
-The flanked combatant does not have to be in melee combat in order to be flanked, however the attacking combatants can only use flanking tactics when in melee combat.
+The flanked combatant does not have to be equipped or be in combat with those flanking in order to be flanked, however the attacking combatants can only use flanking tactics when in melee combat.
 Flanking would provide both attackers advantage on an attack.
-If another ally joins the fight from the side, the third attacker does not get an advantage.
+If another ally joins the fight, the third attacker does not get an advantage.
 If the third attacker is striking from directly above or directly below the flanked character (0-10 feet/hexes distance), then the third attacker has an advantage.
-If a fourth ally joins the fight, surrounding the target on all four sides (back, front, left, and right), all four attackers will have an advantage.
+If a target is being attacked from the front, back, left, and right sides, all four attackers will have an advantage, since each pair is directly across from each other on the same plane.
 If a fifth ally joins and they attack from directly above or below the target, they will have an advantage.
-An ally that stands directly beside another ally to attack will never receive an advantage.
+An ally that stands directly beside another ally to attack an opponent will never receive an advantage unless another ally joins the fight directly across.
 Flanking can be voided by applicable specialties, programs, or abilities.

 You can lend your aid to another combatant in the completion of a task or when attacking a target.
 When you take the Assist action, the combatant you aid gains advantage on the next ability check it makes to perform the task you are helping with, provided that it makes the check before the start of your next turn.
 When an ally is attacking a target, your ally must be within 5 feet of you for you to use the Assist action.
 You distract the target, and if your ally attacks the target before your next turn, the first engagement roll is made with advantage against it.

 While in combat, you can use your action to search for something.
 You will then be able to use your Investigation skill (creature) or Scanners (machine) to search for whatever you wish.
-Your SM will determine if and how your search is successful.
+The Architect will determine if and how your search is successful.

 You can't hide from a creature that can see you clearly, and you can give away your position if you make noise, such as shouting a warning or stepping on fallen branches.